Work on longer-term farming innovations

 We’re looking to fund products and innovations that help solve longer-term social challenges.
 Your ideas can be further away from market readiness than typical R&D projects.

-You can apply to lead a project if you’re a:
+Depending on the theme, you can apply to lead a project if you’re a:

 - research organisation